View of Sarajevo at sunset

 The river Vrbas

-Core area “Responsibility for our planet – climate and energy” Stable and sustainable energy supply Internal link
+Core area “Climate and energy, just transition” Stable and sustainable energy supply Internal link

 Employee at the automotive supplier Veritas in Sarajevo, Bosnia and Herzegovina.
 Among other things, wiring for Audi and VW is produced here.

-Core area “Training and sustainable growth for decent jobs” Increasing competitiveness, promoting local development Internal link
+Core area “Sustainable economic development, training and employment” Increasing competitiveness, promoting local development Internal link